 "For our Board, the key message delivered by the reviewers is that the status quo is not an option for NHH," said Jack Russell, NHH Board Chair.
 "We cannot focus on the current year alone, we must look ahead, five and even 10 years out.
-Greater partnership, integration and clinical change are required to continue to provide local acute care services," said Jack Russell, NHH Board Chair.
+Greater partnership, integration and clinical change are required to continue to provide local acute care services."

 "This is difficult news," continued Russell, "but it is information we needed to have to inform our steps going forward.
 Much work needs to be done to understand the information presented, and translate it into specific actions.
 I cannot stress this firmly enough: No decisions have been made.
 We sought the advice of external coaches-we have received the findings of the review team, and we accept them.
-We look forward to the opportunity to bring the team's findings forward to the LHIN Board later this week.
-With their support, we intend to develop both a short-term Improvement Plan and long-term re-vision of NHH.
+With the LHIN's support, and increased collaboration with community partners, we intend to develop both a short-term Improvement Plan and long-term re-vision of NHH."

-"Engagement with the LHIN, our community partners and all audiences will be essential as we move forward," said Linda Davis.
-"We will be sharing the written report from the review team in the coming weeks and further details on our engagement plan.
-We thank everyone in our community for their continued support as we move forward together."
+"Engagement with the LHIN, our community partners and all audiences will be essential," said Linda Davis.
+"We thank everyone in our community for their continued support as we move forward together."

+For the highlights shared with the Central East LHIN Board January 28th, please see the LHIN website at www.centraleastlhin.on.ca.
 For more information, please contact: Jennifer Gillard, Director, NHH Communications and Community Engagement, jgillard@nhh.ca or 905-377-7757.